melezhik/Sparrow6/documentation/development.md

 ## `args` semantic

-* `args` should be an array which elements are processed in order
+* `args` should be a List which elements are processed in order

 * For every elements rules are applied depending on element's type